top of page

 Additional Publications

-At Harvard Graduate School of Design, Holly teaches courses in the core sustainability sequence of the Master of Architecture program as well as advanced electives on healthy and sustainable buildings.
+At MIT, Holly teaches in the core Building Technology sequence of the Master of Architecture program as well as advanced electives on healthy and sustainable buildings.

 bottom of page